Frequently Asked Questions

 Here are some answers to frequently asked questions regarding Identity Development, Identity Development Sessions and the Intention Method:

-By being a resonator you are providing information to the subject t and also, uncannily, you often realize something which relates to your own self development.
-Primarily, you are a resource for the subject s, even as many resonators report that they personally gain valuable personal insight from the resonating experience.
+These combined systems sense and “resonate” with similar systems in the subject on a non-verbal level, allowing you to then report (verbally) what you experience, echoing back to the subject the feelings, thoughts and sensations that you take in while resonating their word.
+By being a resonator you are providing information to the subject and also, uncannily, you often realize something which relates to your own self development.
+Primarily, you are a resource for the subject, even as many resonators report that they personally gain valuable personal insight from the resonating experience.

 The facilitator then attends to the dynamics that are unfolding in the session and, as the unfolding continues, may ask questions relating to what is being experienced and/or offer observations.